rm20killer/react-bot/README.md

 # react-bot V13
-A discord bot which is able to check the height and width of a video posted
+A general purpose discord bot for gamers react discord with some features not in other bots like video quality check.

 Discord: https://discord.gg/vSSZ5VqjvJ
 # self-host